d3centr/dap/README.md

 ### Features
 - __Embedded Blockchain__ makes DaP fast and self-sufficient.
-- __Data Pipeline__ from extraction to vizualisation: you develop it, DaP builds and runs it.
+- __Data Pipeline__ from extraction to visualization: you develop it, DaP builds and runs it.
 - __SQL Analytics__ powered by [SparkUBI](./spark/sparkubi): precise off-chain calculations at scale on Spark engine.
 - and more...
     - __Token Prices__ at the historical live exchange rate on Uniswap;